-- 1. Complete one of the following substeps. - 1a.
-From within NetWare Administrator, run Tools > Pure IP Remote Console. - 1b.
-From a Windows 95 or NT workstation, ensure you have a drive mapped to the root of the SYS: volume on the NetWare 5 server.
-In the Windows Start / Run dialog box, browse that drive mapping and run \public\rconj.exe. - 2.
-Click Remote Servers, select a server from the list, enter the appropriate password and skip to Step 3, or enter the required information for RConsoleJ to locate the target server: - 2a.
-If the target server communicates using IP, enter one of the following in the Server Address slot: - The target server's case-sensitive name entered in DNS - The target server's IP address - 2b.
-If the target server communicates using IPX, enter either the case-sensitive server name or the IPX address and IPX number separated by a colon, as shown in the following example:
+- 1 Complete one of the following substeps. - 1a In NetWare Administrator, click Tools > Pure IP Remote Console. - 1b From a Windows 95, 98, or NT workstation, ensure you have a drive mapped to the root of the SYS: volume on the NetWare 5 server.
+In the Windows Start / Run dialog box, browse that drive mapping to \PUBLIC\MGMT\CONSOLEONE\1.2 and run RCONJ.EXE. - 2 Click Remote Servers, select a server from the list, enter the appropriate password and skip to Step 3, or enter the required information for RConsoleJ to locate the target server: - 2a If the target server communicates using IP, enter one of the following in the Server Address slot: - The target server's case-sensitive name entered in DNS - The target server's IP address - 2b If the target server communicates using IPX, enter either the casesensitive server name or the IPX address and IPX number separated by a colon, as shown in the following example: